MBJuric/kumuluzee-samples/kumuluzee-discovery/discovery-kubernetes/README.md

 ## Tutorial

-This tutorial will guide you through the steps required to deploy two sample services, which use KumuluzEE Service Discovery, to Kubernetes cluster.
+This tutorial will guide you through the steps required to deploy two sample services, which use KumuluzEE Discovery, to Kubernetes cluster.
 We will deploy a sample, which registers itself to etcd and a sample, which discovers it.

 We will follow these steps: